 There really isn’t much diversity in what it is that Deacon is tasked to do by the survival camps, and since he relies so heavily on his guns, even combat can feel quite stale.
 For example; I pretty much only ever used one melee weapon through the entire game and I only ever used it by accident when I was trying to select a gun.
 This is something I felt confident would have been improved on in the sequel but alas, that may not happen.
 Regardless, I feel that I should clarify that I didn’t hate the combat at all.
 It just didn’t offer much in the way of anything I haven’t seen before but it was enough to suffice to where I enjoyed it, even though it was nothing special.

-By the time I was done with the main campaign, nearly all of my side quests were complete or nearly complete (the game keeps track of your side quest progress by showing you what percentage you have complete and remaining).
+By the time I was done with the main campaign, nearly all of my side quests were complete or nearly complete (the game keeps track of your side quest progress by showing you what percentage you have completed and remaining).
 Even so, I don’t feel the need to go back and tidy those side quests up to 100%.
-Perhaps the only thing I may do someday, is go back and clear out the remaining hordes (which are marked across your map when you get closer to the end of the story), but that would only be out of boredom rather than a desire to complete anything.
+Perhaps the only thing I may do someday is go back and clear out the remaining hordes (which are marked across your map when you get closer to the end of the story), but that would only be out of boredom rather than a desire to complete anything.

 Enemy diversity was good enough on the first playthrough, whether you are being chased by a hundred freaks in a horde, being charged at by a massive tanky Breaker, or trying to outrun an infected wolf referred to as a ‘Runner’ (you won’t be able to), they all eventually add to the tedium that holds the game back from feeling truly spectacular.
 Even so, many will find these encounters more than adequate, great even, but for me, it felt like perfection was just outside of reach in so many aspects of the game that I truly felt like it wouldn’t be grasped until the now canceled sequel.